writethedocs/www/docs/guide/contributing.rst

 do most things in the GitHub interface in your branch), and keep your fork in sync with the main repository.

-We encourage you to learn some of the basic tools we use but, if you don't want to deal with GitHub, email attachments or inline text to guide@writethedocs.org.
+We encourage you to learn some of the basic tools we use, but if you don't want to deal with GitHub, email attachments or inline text to guide@writethedocs.org.

 Prerequisites